sd17spring/TextMining/README.md

 # Twitter Sentiment Analysis and Visualization
-This program allows a user to input two twitter handles and does sentiment analysis of both and visualizes this in a graphical display.
+This program allows users to choose two twitter users and are given a graph of the resultant sentiment on a scale of -1 to 1.
+This scale is based off of [VADER (Valence Aware Dictionary and sEntiment Reasoner)](https://github.com/cjhutto/vaderSentiment) which is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains.